rantahar/introduction-to-mpi/_episodes/12-profiling.md

 This tells us clearly that poisson_step is the most important function to optimise.

-You can also get a call tree using
+You can also print a call tree using
 ~~~
 cube_calltree -m time scorep_poisson_2_sum/summary.cubex
 ~~~
 {: .source .language-bash}
-will print out something like this:
+This will print a tree view of function calls with timings:
 ~~~
 Reading scorep_poisson_2_sum/summary.cubex... done.
 0.013468        main